Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt4-retaliation.md

 Warp fields and wormholes interacted in peculiar ways.
 The two were distinct and thoroughly dissimilar kinds of distortion, forming as a consequence of entirely different higher-dimensional topographies.
 Where those topographies overlapped, the interference was mostly too weird and arcane to make use of.

 But there was one mathematical solution to a wormhole’s tuning algorithm that interacted very neatly indeed with certain shapes of warp field.
-If the fields were adjusted *just so* at exactly the correct moment...then the intricate dark energy landscape they created stretched, snapped and cracked like a whip, and the object fired down the warp field and through the wormhole was annihilated.
+If the fields were adjusted *just so* at exactly the correct moment... then the intricate dark energy landscape they created stretched, snapped and cracked like a whip, and the object fired down the warp field and through the wormhole was annihilated.
 Utterly and instantly smeared out of material existence.

 Its *energy* however arrived at the intended destination just fine, and even something as small as a ten-gram bullet, thus annihilated, produced an energy discharge encroaching on a quarter of a megaton.